matthewscharles/UE5-Wwise-Demo/README.md

 ## Introduction

 This devlog describes audio implementation and Blueprint functionality for a project created in [Unreal Engine](https://www.unrealengine.com/) and [Wwise](https://www.audiokinetic.com/).
-While the focus is on audio, the aim is also to develop and demonstrate general skills within the engine.
+While the focus is on audio, the aim is also to develope and demonstrate general skills within the engine by taking a standalone game from a playable prototype to a successful build process.

 The project in question features an unofficial, non-commercial clone of Tetris, created solely for educational and demonstration purposes.
 It is intended as a vehicle for showcasing interactive audio implementation techniques and does not replicate or redistribute original assets, code, or proprietary content from the original game.
+The project's GitHub repo does not currently contain code.

 All trademarks and copyrights remain the property of their respective owners.
 If you are a rights holder and believe this content infringes on your intellectual property, please contact me and it will be promptly removed.